 The Short Program - Intensive Course

-After a relatively long period of stable ‘rules of the game’ for business since 1945, the template of increased openness, international trade, and globalization is challenged on a number of accounts.
+After a relatively long period of stable ‘rules of the game’ for business since 1945, the template of continuously increased openness, international trade, and globalization is today challenged on a number of accounts.
 Multinational (and domestically active) corporations face changing conditions and have to respond in novel, innovative ways.

-This Program will introduce participants to the “new world” of international business and, with the help of scholars at the research frontier and study visits to leading multinational corporations, be given the opportunity to reach deeper insight into contemporarily pressing issues like:
+This Program will introduce participants to the “new world” of international business and, with the help of scholars at the research frontier and study visits to successful startups and leading established multinational corporations, be given the opportunity to reach deeper insight into contemporarily pressing issues like:

-- Strategic management, organization, and business models in a changing geopolitical situation and a semi-globalized world (Ghemawat, P. (2007).
+- Innovative business moduls, strategic management and organization in a changing geopolitical situation and a semi-globalized world (Ghemawat, P. (2007).
 Why the world isn't flat.
 Foreign policy, 54-60), where asymmetries are still generated by nation states, regions, culture and income levels

-- The effects of digitalization, the emergence and activities of “Matchmaking multisided platform firms”, and financial innovations on society and international corporations
+- The effects of digitalization and the emergence and activities of “Matchmaking multisided platform firms” and their effects on established firms and business moduls.

 - The effects of the imminent shift in the world’s energy supply from fossil fuels to renewable sources on society and businesses.